Table of Contents

 Generating lots of traffic from organic search for your practice is the realm of SEO.

-Many professionals from financial planners to insurance professionals attest to the power of SEO.
-It’s not only one of the best ways to acquire clients but also cost-effective as spending money isn’t a big issue.
+Many professionals, from financial planners to insurance professionals, attest to the power of SEO.
+It’s not only one of the best ways of client acquisition but also cost-effective, as spending money isn’t a big issue.

-So if you’re serious with your elder law practice, you must include SEO as part of your marketing plan.
+So, if you’re serious about your elder law practice, you must include SEO as part of your marketing plan.